Tendai: Worldview

-According to Jiko Hazama, the Tendai Buddhist worldview advocates a comprehensive form of Buddhism which sees all Buddhist teachings as being unified under an inclusive reading of the ekayāna teaching of the Lotus Sutra.
-This holistic and inclusive form of Buddhism is based on the doctrinal synthesis of Tiantai Zhiyi, which was ultimately based on the Lotus Sutra.
+According to Jiko Hazama, the Tendai Buddhist worldview advocates a comprehensive form of Buddhism which sees all through an inclusive reading of the One Vehicle (ekayāna) teaching of the Lotus Sutra.
+This holistic and inclusive form of Buddhism is based on the doctrinal synthesis of Tiantai Zhiyi, who draws on the Lotus Sutra and the broader Mahayana tradition.
 Tendai's inclusive view of religion allowed it to reconcile Buddhist doctrine with aspects of Japanese culture such as Shinto and Japanese aesthetics.
-Tendai doctrines like original enlightenment and honji suijaku contributed to the integration of native Japanese religion with Tendai Buddhism.
+Tendai doctrines like original enlightenment and honji suijaku contributed to the integration of native Japanese religion with Mahayana Buddhism.

 In the major Tendai institutions like Taisho University and Mount Hiei, the main subjects of study are the Lotus Sutra, the works of the Tiantai Patriarch Zhiyi, the works of the founder Saichō and some later Tendai figures like Ennin.

 Foundational Tendai philosophy

 The thought of the Japanese Tendai school is founded on the classic Chinese Tiantai doctrines found in the works of patriarchs Zhìyǐ and Zhanran.
 These foundational doctrines include: